Kanban Unlocked: Visualizing Work for Instant Productivity Gains

 How ZARA Revolutionized the Fashion Industry with Lean Practices

-ZARA changes its clothing designs every two weeks on average, offering upwards of 11,000 distinct garments every year.
-In comparison, competitors change their designs every three or four months and product 3-4,000 distinct pieces.
-This is fast fashion: the business model of replicating high-fashion, luxury-brand pieces quickly and cheaply, making them available to customers while […]
+ZARA changes its clothing designs every two weeks, offering 11,000 distinct garments annually.
+In comparison, competitors change their designs every three or four months and produce 3-4,000 distinct pieces.
+This is fast fashion: the business model of replicating high-fashion, luxury-brand pieces quickly and cheaply, making them available to customers while the trend and […]

 Read more »